 Early on, Zisman talks candidly to a waiting room full of people, who are not part of the film nor its brutal inside jokes.
 Grandpa shares how Billy's mother has bad breath induced by drugs.
 Indeed, crack cocaine can do nasty things.
 But jokes aside, hundreds of legal drugs and over-the-counter medications produce a similar effect of halitosis.

 Everything from muscle relaxants to antihistamine, high blood pressure, anti-anxiety, anticonvulsant, antidepressant and Parkison's disease medications can lead to an oral odor.
 This is often part of an underlying cause, since medications trigger dry mouth as a side effect.
 Dry mouth, medically known as xerostomia, is the decreased production of saliva.
-Normally, saliva serves as a natural lubricating agent, rinsing down food bits and providing antibodies against the anaerobic bacteria, which is known for its sulfuric smell.
+Normally, saliva serves as a natural lubricating agent, rinsing down food bits and providing antibodies against the anaerobic bacteria, which is known for its sulfur smell.
 Furthermore, saliva neutralizes acids and helps teeth in the remineralization process.

 Yet while salivary flow is halted and dry mouth kicks in, bacteria and food residue accumulates, causing bad breath.